Princess234-dev/todo-app/README.md

-# todo-app
+# To-Do List App

-A simple To-Do List application built using HTML, CSS, and JavaScript that allows users to add and remove tasks easily.
+This is a simple To-Do List web application built using HTML, CSS, and JavaScript.

+## Features
+- Add tasks
+- Display tasks
+- Remove tasks by clicking

+## Author
+Hauwa'u Muhammad